 2. Floor area

 Obviously, the footprint of the hydrocyclone is significantly smaller than that of the spiral classifier.
-Usually, the area of hydrocyclone is only 1/30～1/50 of the spiral classifier.
+Usually, the area of the hydrocyclone is only 1/30～1/50 of the spiral classifier.
 The equipment footprint requirements also limit the application of spiral classifiers to a certain extent.

 3. Classification efficiency

-Whether it is in classification efficiency or product accuracy, spiral classifiers are better than hydrocyclones.
-A large part of the reason is that if the pressure of the hydrocyclones does not meet the standard, the final material discharge position will change, which will greatly Affect the efficiency of its classification.
+Whether in classification efficiency or product accuracy, spiral classifiers are better than hydrocyclones.
+A large part of the reason is that if the pressure of the hydrocyclones does not meet the standard, the final material discharge position will change, greatly affecting the efficiency of its classification.
 The spiral classifier mainly rotates at a low speed by the spiral to stir the pulp to make the fine particles suspend to the top, flow to the overflow weir and overflow, and the coarse particles sink to the bottom of the tank, and are conveyed by the screw to the discharge port as returned sand. .
-The hydrocyclone needs to be discharged on the side opposite to the inlet, that is to say, once the pressure is not up to the standard, the material stratification will be disordered, and the material cannot be discharged from the discharge outlet normally.
+The hydrocyclone needs to be discharged on the side opposite to the inlet; that is to say, once the pressure is not up to the standard, the material stratification will be disordered, and the material cannot be discharged from the discharge outlet normally.